Urban Forest knowledge hub

 What made you apply for a UF grant with the Town?

 The Centre has a close relationship with the Town and aligns closely with the Town's strategic community plan.
-Our Centre is located within the TOVP and we strongly support the Town's goal to increase green canopy.
+Our Centre is located within the ToVP and we strongly support the Town's goal to increase green canopy.
 We identified opportunities around the Centre where we could contribute to this goal by planting more trees and greenery, and we were excited to apply for the UF grant to assist us to fund our greening project.

 As a non-for-profit organisation, we rely on grants to be able to deliver such projects with the ultimate aim to benefit the community.
 This was a perfect opportunity for us to contribute to the Town's goals and bring together the community to be part of something meaningful which will have lasting benefits.